Social media as a news source: By young people

-The amount of people who use social media platforms such as Twitter, Facebook, Instagram, or Snapchat as ways to seek information has increased significantly in recent years especially for people who are part of the younger generation.
+The number of people who use social media platforms such as Twitter, Facebook, Instagram, or Snapchat as ways to seek information has increased significantly in recent years especially for people who are part of the younger generation.TikTok is a rapidly expanding platform that young adults can use to find news content on social media.
+TikTok is one of the sites that young adults and teens utilize to get news about trending themes and controversial topics.
+The younger generation accepts without hesitation the information that their favorite YouTubers, influencers, and celebrities distribute or promote to their fan base.
+Knowing these elements is crucial because users today are quick to propagate false information through their preferred media outlets.
 Source information shows that one third of people aged 18 to 24 use social media as their primary source of news.
 This number of social media users who utilise social media for news is more than online news sites and television news and printed news combined.

 In the United States, Common Sense Media conducted a 2020 nationally representative survey of American teens (ages 13–18) that found that the most common way teens got the news was from personalities, influencers, and celebrities followed on social media or YouTube (39%), despite trusting this type of news source less than other forms, such as local newspapers or local TV news networks.
 The most commonly mentioned sources on social media or YouTube included PewDiePie, Trevor Noah, CNN, Donald Trump, and Beyoncé.

 This popularity of using social media as a news source in the United States is consistent with previous data.
 Based on interviews with 61 teenagers, conducted from December 2007 to February 2011, most of the teen participants from American high schools reported reading print newspapers only "sometimes," with fewer than 10% reading them daily.
 The teenagers instead reported learning about current events from social media sites such as Facebook, MySpace, YouTube, and blogs.